Follow these steps during the scoping phase of your project:

 Fish Passage PCN (DOCX 105KB) – To apply for NWP coverage for fish passage projects.

-Maintenance PCN (DOCX 58KB) – To apply for NWP coverage for maintenance projects.
+Maintenance PCN (DOCX 58KB) – To apply for NWP coverage for small maintenance projects.

-Joint Aquatic Resources Permit Application (JARPA) Form website – To apply for NWPs for all other projects.
+Joint Aquatic Resources Permit Application (JARPA) Form website – To apply for NWPs for all projects that are not fish passage or maintenance.

 NWP cover letter template (DOC 22KB)